 Partially hydrogenated oils and hydrogenated oils, also known as trans fats, were created in the early 1900s as a way to make unsaturated fats shelf-stable and solid at room temperature.

-Trans fats are very damaging to health because they promote inflammation and increase the risk of diseases such as heart disease and cancer.
-Trans fats also reduce good (HDL) cholesterol while increasing bad (LDL) cholesterol.
+Processed trans fats are very damaging to your health because they promote inflammation and can increase the risk of diseases such as heart disease and cancer.
+These “bad fats” also reduce good (HDL) cholesterol while increasing bad (LDL) cholesterol.

-Note: there are some trans fats that exist naturally.
-These can be found in grass-fed meats and natural, high-fat dairy products like Greek yogurt, whole milk, cheddar cheese, and butter — but they’re not the same nor harmful like the trans fats mentioned here.
+There are some trans fats that exist naturally.
+These can be found in grass-fed meats and natural, high-fat dairy products like Greek yogurt, whole milk, cheddar cheese, and butter — but they’re not the same as harmful processed trans fats.

 Processed and Heated Oils

-Eat high-quality saturated fats from animal sources and unsaturated fats that aren’t processed, with an extra focus on good sources of omega-3s.
+Opt for high-quality saturated fats from animal sources and unsaturated fats that aren’t processed, with an extra focus on good sources of omega-3s.
 Avoid processed trans fats, low-quality oils, or heated polyunsaturated oils.